microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 create the typical DriverEntry and Device Add functions and all the Client Driver code is in a single file called DmfInterface.c.

-All DMF drivers are WDF drivers, therefore they must follow WDF rules.
+All DMF drivers are WDF drivers; therefore, they must follow WDF rules.
 One of those rules is to declare function prototypes for callbacks prior to their use so that SAL can properly analyze code.
-In the code snippet below you can see those lines.
+In the code snippet below, you can see those lines.

 DMF provides macros that make it simple to initialize a DMF driver.
 These macros provide standard code that most DMF drivers need to initialize WDF and connect WDF to DMF.
 See the section, "Client Driver Initialization Macros".
 In some cases, the code the macros provide may not be adequate.
-In that case it is not necessary to use the macros.
-In that case, the programmer must write the WDF initialization code directly and write the code to connect WDF to DMF.
-See "Client Driver DFM Initialization Functions".
+In that case, you do not need to use the macros.
+Instead, the programmer must write the WDF initialization code directly and write the code to connect WDF to DMF.
+See "Client Driver DMF Initialization Functions".

 These macros are: